 Subscriber OnlyEconomy

-Sinn Féin leader Mary Lou McDonald: Photograph: Niall Carson/PA Wire
+Sinn Féin leader Mary Lou McDonald: middle-ground stance on immigration has not played well with much of its traditional support base.
+Photograph: Niall Carson/PA Wire

 READ MORE

 From that point, Sinn Féin’s seemingly smooth flight path into government collided head-on with immigration.
-The arrival of over 100,000 Ukrainian refugees in 2022 and 2023 has changed the political climate, triggering violent protests and a spate of sinister arson attacks.
+The arrival of more than 100,000 Ukrainian refugees in 2022 and 2023 has changed the political climate, triggering violent protests and a spate of sinister arson attacks.

 It has also shifted the zone of anti-establishment politics away from Sinn Féin, placing it partly with newly formed community action groups, some with legitimate grievances, and partly with nefarious underground groups and individuals, some with the intent of spreading disinformation and ratcheting up tensions.